 Survival

-Clauses 5, 6, 9, 11, 13, 14, 16 and shall survive the expiry or termination of this Agreement .
+Clauses 5, 6, 9, 11, 13, 14, and 16 shall survive the expiry or termination of this Agreement within ten (10) years, except clause 17, that shall survive the expiry or termination of this Agreement.

 Entire agreement

 This Agreement (and all Annexes) and Decision Letter(s) represent the entire agreement between the Parties with respect to the subject matter of this Agreement and supersede all prior communications, understandings and agreements between the Parties with respect to such subject matter, whether oral or written.